CoderJai/Bulma-Blog-Layout-Mock-Up/README.md

-**This is a mockup of a blog using BulmaCSS.**
+**This is a mock up of a blog using BulmaCSS.**

-I made a quick mockup of a blog using the free BulmaCSS course from Scrimba and BulmaCSS for the UI design.
+I made a quick mock up of a blog using the free BulmaCSS course from Scrimba and BulmaCSS for the UI design.
 The course link is below.
 The course was taught by [Zaydek](https://twitter.com/username_zaydek).
 BulmaCSS was created by [Jeremy Thomas](https://jgthms.com/).

 _Technology used:_
 [BulmaCSS](https://bulma.io/) for the responsive web design.